Table of Contents

 Safety Notes for Invisible Dog Fences

 Invisible dog fences work beautifully.
-You need to invest the time in training, and you need to remain reasonable in your dog’s common sense.
+However, you need to invest the time in training, and you need to remain reasonable in your dog’s common sense.
 You also need to take a few steps to keep your dog as safe as possible.
 After all, you’re using an electronic collar.

 You CAN’T leave that collar on 24/7.
 The prongs will start to cause burns.
 The collar should ONLY go on when your dog goes outside.
 The rest of the time, take it off.
 It’s a pain to remember, but the resulting damage to your dog’s neck isn’t worth it.
 Don’t use the collar for walks (after all, it serves no purpose outside the yard), and don’t use it inside the house.